 The easiest method to start a new garden is to use sheet composting or to make a lasagne bed, which is simply layering browns and greens on a bed of cardboard, in the fall.
 There is no digging or tilling which is destructive to the soil food web.

 First, make sure you have mown the area.
 Place down cardboard and wet it thoroughly.
 Then place a layer of leaves, then a layer of greens (lawn clippings are great), and so on till you have a pretty thick bed.
 Water these layers.
 Add a layer of mulch on top.
 Over the fall, winter, and spring, all of the decomposers in the soil will be working and by late spring you can plant into your new garden.
 All of the ingredients may not be thoroughly composted, but they are usually enough so that you can plant.
-As the temps warm up, the materials will be consumed and turned into soil soon enough.
+As the temps warm up, soil organisms will consumer materials and turn them into soil soon enough.

-You can also make an immediate bed at any time during the season with cardboard and compost as long as you are using seedlings (roots are not so deep), and the compost is thick enough.
+You can also make an immediate bed at any time during the season with cardboard and soil placed on top as long as you are using seedlings (roots are not so deep), and the soil is thick enough.
 No need to cut holes through the cardboard.
 Keep the seedlings watered, and the cardboard will soften and be consumed by the decomposers fairly quickly.

 Pictures below show the success of the lasagne bed method.
 You can see the cardboard and paper placed on top of the lawn, and the layering of browns and greens in Fall of 2014.
 Seedlings were planted in Spring of 2015.
 Garden is fairly mature in Spring 2016 and Fall 2016 in photos below.

 If you are making a new bed in an area that is lawn, you can either use the lasagne bed method or dig up grass (or hire someone with a sod cutter).
 You can then plant directly into the new bed.
 Be sure to use the plant labels (or make your own) to help you identify your plants until you can recognize them.
 Be sure to mulch in order to suppress weeds, conserve moisture, and feed soil microorganisms.
-Pull unwanted plants (“weeds”) frequently and before they get too large or set seed.
+Pull or clip unwanted plants (“weeds”) before they get too large or set seed.
+Clipping the “weeds” helps you avoid disturbing root systems of young plants nearby.
 If you pull them when they are young, simply leave them on the top of the bed, roots up, and they will decompose quickly, returning the nutrients back to the soil.